 Client Types and Volume

 Bookkeepers servicing many small businesses with straightforward records face lower risk than those handling complex entities, trusts, or businesses with high transaction volumes.
-The number and size of your clients directly influences your exposure.
+The number and complexity of your client relationships directly influences your exposure.

 Real-World Insurance Scenarios for Bookkeepers